 The Concrete Peace Service is a support program for young adults from North Rhine-Westphalia.
-The program offers a travel allowance for a variety of project assignments lasting between 25 days and twelve weeks.
-The participants plan their stays abroad on their own and cooperate on an equal footing with organizations in the countries of the South.
-In addition, within the framework of the Concrete Peace Service, cooperations exist that enable young professionals, such as craftsmen and craftswomen or trainees in the nursing professions, to participate in a project abroad.
+The program offers a travel allowance for diverse project assignments lasting between 25 days and twelve weeks.
+The participants plan their stays abroad on their own and cooperate on an equal footing with organizations in the countries of the global South.
+In addition, there are cooperative arrangements within the framework of the Concrete Peace Service that enable young professionals such as craftsmen and craftswomen or trainees in the caring professions to take part in a project abroad.
 A mutual exchange to strengthen civil society actors in the global South is also an integral part of the Concrete Peace Service.

-With the program to promote development information and education (EpIB), the state supports the development education work of One World groups and non-governmental organizations in North Rhine-Westphalia.
-The aim is to raise awareness of global interdependencies among the people of North Rhine-Westphalia, to broaden knowledge of the situation in countries of the global South, to prevent xenophobia and to awaken in citizens a willingness to make their own contribution to fair global development.
+With the program to promote information and education work on development policy (EpIB), the state supports the development policy education work of One World groups and non-governmental organizations in North Rhine-Westphalia.
+The aim is to create an awareness of global interrelationships among the people of North Rhine-Westphalia, to deepen knowledge of the situation in countries of the global South, to prevent xenophobia and to awaken in citizens a willingness to make their own contribution to just global development.

-The state government also supports development education work through the promoter program, which ensures a "basic supply" of civil society with expertise in this area.
-The program is implemented by One World organizations throughout North Rhine-Westphalia; its sponsors are the One World Network NRW and Engagement Global, North Rhine-Westphalia branch office (Düsseldorf).
+Development education work is also supported by the state government through the promoter program, which ensures a basic supply of civil society with expertise in this field.
+The program is implemented by One World organizations throughout North Rhine-Westphalia.
+The One World Network NRW and Engagement Global, North Rhine-Westphalia Office (Düsseldorf) are the promoters.
 Further information can be found at: einewelt-promotorinnen.de.

-In accordance with the development policy priorities of the state of North Rhine-Westphalia, municipal development cooperation is also promoted.
-Municipalities can make a very concrete and essential contribution to development partnerships - for example, when it comes to raising awareness of development policy and international interrelationships, or when it comes to the fact that local action also has an impact on the global world and that globalization, in turn, has an impact on the local level.
-Municipal development partnerships build an important bridge here between the people of North Rhine-Westphalia and those in the partner municipalities.
+In line with the development policy priorities of the state of North Rhine-Westphalia, municipal development cooperation is also promoted.
+Municipalities can make a very concrete and essential contribution to development partnerships - for example, when it comes to raising awareness of development policy and international contexts and the reciprocal effect of local action on the global world and vice versa.
+Municipal development partnerships build an important bridge between the people in North Rhine-Westphalia and those in the partner municipalities.
 The state government would like to support the municipalities in aligning their tasks with the principles of the 2030 Agenda in order to live up to their global responsibility.

 With its foreign program, the state government supports development policy projects of non-governmental organizations from North Rhine-Westphalia.
 The program supports One World initiatives, associations, migrant organizations, church groups and others that work in cooperation with partner organizations in the Global South to sustainably improve local living conditions.
-The program focuses on education, health, environmental sustainability, sustainable business practices and job creation.
+The program focuses on education, health, ecological sustainability as well as sustainable management and the creation of employment.